OrlandoMatteo/terzoAnno/slides.md

 ### State of the Art:
 - Shift from fossil fuel and decreasing cost of PV panels
-- Appearance of new actors in the smart grid scenario (prosumers, energy community & aggregators)
+- Appearance of new actors in the smart grid scenario (prosumers, renewable energy community)
 ### Objective & novelties:
 - Economic analysis of PV systems installation
 - Analysis of multiple possible panels configuration